 et·y·mol·o·gy: The study of the origin of words and the way in which their meanings have changed throughout history.

-Anyone who’s studied Shakespeare, or read the old King James Bible knows that language changes, it evolves.
-We don’t speak the same way they did in 1066, and while we still use many of the same words, the meanings and usage has changed.
-If you look in a dictionary, it will give you the etymology of a word whether its roots are in French, Old English OE, Latin, or another language.
-Confused?
-Here’s an example:
+Anyone who’s studied Shakespeare, Donne, Milton, Chaucer, etc. knows that language changes, it evolves.
+We don’t speak the same way they did in 1066 or 1546, and while we still use some of the same words, the meanings and usage may have changed.
+If you look in a dictionary, it will give you the etymology of a word whether its roots are in French, Old English (OE), Latin, or another language.
+Etymology is why English words have so many nuanced meanings based on context.

 Nude is from the Latin (1525–35) nūdus: lacking clothing or covering, color of a white-person’s flesh